Skip to main content

 Fixed BLE Receivers

-Minew MG4 BLE gateways that detect wristband signals and forward to the hub via HTTP:
+BLE gateways that detect wristband signals and forward to the hub via HTTP:

 • Exit receivers (base deployment) — placed at unit exits, stairwells, and facility exits for elopement detection